monacca1/nuggit/README.md

 nuggit_rev_list.pl
         - show the differences in between the origin branch and the local branch.
-If there are non-zer numbers in both columns, the repository needs to be merged.
+If there are non-zero numbers in both columns, the repository needs to be merged.
         - i.e.
         bash-4.2$ nuggit_rev_list.pl